nimblehq/android-common-ktx/README.md

 ## Contributing

-For major changes, please open an issue first to discuss what you would like to change.
-Visit our [Wiki](https://github.com/nimblehq/android-common-ktx/wiki#how-to-contribute) for guidelines to contribute your ideas to our project.
+All contributions are welcome by opening an issue for discussion about what you would like to update.
+You can visit our [Wiki](https://github.com/nimblehq/android-common-ktx/wiki#how-to-contribute) for guidelines to contribute your ideas to our project.

 ## License